Conference

 Neurotypical attendees are expected to broaden their knowledge on how to build diverse and effective teams, leveraging the benefits of neurodivergent workers, and managing neurodivergent workers more effectively.
 NT attendees’ increased knowledge may (longer term) contribute to reduced sick leave and turnover of staff.

-A code of conduct will be available before the conference, making it clear how we expect attendees to act with respect to one another, including on social media, and reserving the right to remove anyone from the conference venue who fails to comply with this code of conduct.
+A code of conduct makes it clear how we expect attendees to act with respect to one another, including on social media, and reserving the right to remove anyone from the conference venue who fails to comply with this code of conduct.
+The short version of the code is: